wrightben/codeeval/code/permutations/README.md

 ### About this algorithm

 This algorithm makes use of the idea that subtracting the distinct integers in any permutation from (n+1) yields a new permutation.
-This skips values not in the permutation set.
+This subtraction never generates values not in the permutation set.
 This idea of working with only numbers in the set comes at the price of having to perform operations on n digits for each permutation.

 ##### Subtracting Rules
 * if (a - b) = 0, a = a